-In 2016, Public Health England’s new dietary advice recommended people halve their dairy intake and eat less meat, replacing it with beans and pulses.
-Figure 7.0 shows their redesigned and reworded Eatwell Guide which moved away from animal-based foods favouring more plant-based options.
-It seems that they are finally responding to the huge body of scientific evidence showing how harmful meat and dairy are to health.
-The new guidelines represent a small but significant step towards healthier eating, emphasising the importance of fruit, vegetables and complex carbohydrates (such as brown rice and wholemeal bread) in the diet.
+The 2016 Eatwell Guide recommended a move away from animal-based foods toward more plant foods.
+This represented a small but significant step towards more healthier eating, emphasising the importance of fruit, vegetables and complex carbohydrates (such as brown rice and wholemeal bread) in the diet.
 The shift in emphasis away from meat and dairy is a view more in keeping with the current research, which acknowledges the harm meat and dairy do to our health and the environment.
-Viva!Health have been campaigning for change for years and this has been a long time coming.
-The government now need to go one step further and accept the well-documented benefits of a fully vegan diet excluding all meat, fish, eggs and dairy foods.

-The new guide says: “Beans, peas and lentils (which are all types of pulses) are good alternatives to meat because they’re naturally very low in fat, and they’re high in fibre, protein, and vitamins and minerals.
+The section which used to be called ‘Meat, fish, eggs, beans and other non-dairy sources of protein’ was renamed ‘Beans, pulses, fish, eggs, meat and other proteins’ and encourages people to eat more pulses and less red and processed meat.
+The guide says: “Beans, peas and lentils (which are all types of pulses) are good alternatives to meat because they’re naturally very low in fat, and they’re high in fibre, protein, vitamins and minerals.
 Pulses, or legumes as they are sometimes called, are edible seeds that grow in pods and include foods like lentils, chickpeas, beans and peas.
-Other vegetable-based sources of protein include tofu, bean curd and mycoprotein*; all of which are widely available in most retailers”.
+Other vegetable-based sources of protein include tofu, bean curd and mycoprotein*; all of which are widely available in most retailers.”

 *Quorn products are made from mycoprotein which is a fungal protein; ‘myco’ is from the Greek word for fungus.